smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 30. Statistics - Filtered

 Filtered statistics are statistics objects that collect data only for a subset of rows in a table, defined by a `WHERE` clause filter.
-They provide more accurate cardinality estimates for queries that target specific subsets of data, which can lead to better execution plans and improved query performance.
+They provide more accurate cardinality estimates for queries targeting specific subsets of data, leading to better execution plans and improved query performance.
 Filtered statistics are beneficial when dealing with skewed data distributions or when you frequently query specific portions of a dataset.

 🔹In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.